 Best Performing ETFs for the Next 10 Years

 In financial markets, what worked for the past 10 years seldom works for the next 10 years.

-With that said, the First Trust Dow Jones Internet Index Fund (FDN) and the First Trust NYSE Arca Biotechnology Index Fund ETF (FBT) have decent odds of topping the return charts in 10 years.
+With that said, the First Trust Dow Jones Internet Index Fund (FDN) and the SPDR S&P Biotech ETF (XBI) have decent odds of topping the return charts in 10 years.